Warning: this review contains major spoilers for “We are the Ants”. And mentions themes that may upset some readers.

 Surprisingly, I also enjoy the side characters, and how they do everything to overcome their struggles and personal demons.
 I love Henry’s optimistic but distant ex-friend Audrey (who was best friends with Jesse before he died) and how they reconcile their friendship over the course of the book, I enjoy Henry’s eccentric science teacher Ms. Faraci and how she’s doing everything to be a good role model.
 I especially Henry’s anachronistic grandmother who has the memory and innocence of a child, but the sage advice of someone her age.
 They all have humorous and quirky moments, but also those heartfelt moments that make me believe they walked out of a Kyell Gold novel.

 I even like seeing Henry’s older brother Charlie transform from a deadbeat, immature yet caring twat into a thoughtful family man who wants to give his child the father he never had.
-Sadly it doesn’t happen after Zooey goes into a miscarriage, and the scene where he breaks down in front of Henry is just traumatizing and hard to read.
+Sadly it doesn’t happen after Zooey tragically has a miscarriage, and the scene where he breaks down in front of Henry is just traumatizing and hard to read.

 And then there is Marcus.